 Distance from the South Downs Way: One mile

 Ditchling is very picturesque downland village, a few miles inland from Brighton and dominated by Ditchling Beacon, one of the higher points along the South Downs Way.
 There are no shortage of historic buildings, the oldest of which is the fine 13th century Norman Church.
 Opposite the church is Wings Place, bought by Henry VIII for his fourth wife Anne Of Cleves.
-More recently, Ditchling was home to an artist’s colony in the 20th Century; you can find out more about this and other local history at the excellent Ditchling museum.
+More recently, Ditchling was home to an artist’s colony in the 20th Century; you can find out more about this and other local history at the excellent Ditchling Museum of Art + Craft.

-It is home to a couple of excellent pubs so makes an excellent stopping off point along the South Downs Way, either for lunch or overnight.
+It is home to a couple of great pubs so makes a good stopping off point along the South Downs Way, either for lunch or overnight.

 Getting Here & Home Again